infobloxopen/atlas-db/README.md

 one user with administrative access to that database is required.
 Finally, the `DatabaseSchema` resource will use the administrative `Secret` created by the `Database` resource to install and maintain a specific version of the database schema.

+## Prerequisite
+   - Kubernetes cluster version should be > 1.9
+   - Migration/Initialization scripts should follow [this](https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md)
+   - GitHub is the only supported source for Migration scripts.
+   - To access gitHub source need user's **personal access tokens**
+   - PostgresSQL Database is only supported end to end.

 ## Database Servers